jpgimenez/qa/README.rst

     A wrapper around `Pyflakes, pep8 and Ned Batchelder's McCabe script.

 coverage.sh
-    Single script to check if a minimum test coverage is assured.
-We could skip this if createzopecoverage could provide at some point this information directly.
+    Single script to check if a minimum test coverage is assured (we could skip this if createzopecoverage could provide at some point this information directly).

 rebuild_i18n.sh
     Single script to synchronize i18n pot files with all translatable strings